cosmos/cosmos/README.md

 transactions per second, with commit latencies on the order of one or two seconds.
 Notably, performance of well over a thousand transactions per second is maintained even in harsh adversarial conditions, with validators crashing or broadcasting maliciously crafted votes.
-See FIGURE for details.
+See FIGURE (TODO) for details.

 ### Light Clients